 My first paying job was working for my dad.
 He hired my brother and me to count out steps at the borders of the crops and wave a flag so he could fly over and spray pesticide.
-Long before it was fashionable, my brother and I were being sprayed with something similar to DDT before it was fashionable to do that.
+Long before it was fashionable, my brother and I were being sprayed with something similar to DDT before it was fashionable.
 My father didn’t deliberately spray us, but we were subject to blow over, when he passed over a strip of field, dropped the load, and then swooped over us.

 My steps never matched my brother’s, and we were always off a little bit.
 I know it bugged my dad.
 I still like the smell of fields being sprayed, though, just as I love the smell of jet exhaust.

 (What I thought was DDT was actually parathion, a potent insecticide that was probably safer than DDT, but still not something you want to spray on children in whom you are sinking a lot of money.)